Career Guide

 The path to becoming a Hawaii game warden follows five core steps:

-1. Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + experience/education combination), and a clean background for Hawaii.
+- Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + experience/education combination, and a clean record are the entry bar in Hawaii.

-2. Complete education or qualifying experience — High school diploma + experience/education combination.
+- Satisfy the education or experience requirement — High school diploma + experience/education combination.

-3. Apply and pass the entrance exams — Hawaii Department of Land and Natural Resources administers a written exam, physical agility test, oral interview, and background investigation.
+- Submit your application and clear the exam battery — The Hawaii Department of Land and Natural Resources, Division of Conservation and Resources Enforcement (DOCARE) stages a written test, physical agility assessment, oral board, and background investigation.

-4. Graduate from the academy — Complete the Hawaii Police Academy (state law enforcement training) program.
+- Earn your academy diploma — Finish the Hawaii Police Academy (state law enforcement training) program.

 For the full nationwide walkthrough, see our how to become a game warden guide.